piyushr147/springBoot/java.md

     The data we are sending from the server are java objects but on the postman we can see that the data is in the json format, so someone is in between who is converting java objects -> json object and that is the jackson library, by default it supports conversion for json but not any other format like xml, to convert data to xml format you have to install a library known as

 # Spring ORM
-    ORM stands for object relational mapping. suppose you have want to create a student table which contains a rollNo, name ans marks, what you can do is you can create a student class with the same properties in your spring boot project and let any ORM tool map your class to a table in a relational database, this mapping will make a developers work easier. one of such tools is Hibernate.
+    ORM stands for object relational mapping. suppose you have want to create a student table which contains a rollNo, name and marks, what you can do is you can create a student class with the same properties in your spring boot project and let any ORM tool map your class to a table in a relational database, this mapping will make a developers work easier.One of such tools is Hibernate.
     Every object of that class will map to a row in database, creating and saving a new object will create a new row in the table.

 # Spring data jpa
     There are different tools for ORM like hibernate, and different projects might use another different tools, so now if you want to shift to some other ORM tool from hibernate, you might have to change the whole code, so can't there be any standardized specification on which all these ORM tools can agree on so that you don't have to change a lot of code in your project.
     Here comes JPA(java persistence API) which is an implementation on which all the other ORM tools work.

 # JPA vs JDBC
     JPA is simpler, cleaner, and less labor-intensive than JDBC, SQL, and hand-written mapping.
 JPA is suitable for non-performance oriented complex applications.
 The main advantage of JPA over JDBC is that, in JPA, data is represented by objects and classes while in JDBC data is represented by tables and records.
 It uses POJO to represent persistent data that simplifies database programming.
 There are some other advantages of JPA
     JPA allows us to save and load Java objects and graphs without any DML language at all.
     It supports for cross-store persistence.
 It means an entity can be partially stored in MySQL and Neo4j (Graph Database Management System).